b1f6c1c4/ttyssh/README.md

 **Please set baud rate locally BEFORE running `ttyssh`.**

+**Using ssh ControlMaster is highly encouraged.
+A single `ttyssh` will call `ssh` three times so you may not want to authenticate three times.**

 ```sh
 ttyssh -t /dev/ttyUSB0 -T '$HOME/tty' <user>@<host>
 # Now in the remote shell, try